NES / Famicom Architecture

 Just in case you don’t know, NES games are distributed in the form of cartridges, and the cartridge’s buses connect directly to the CPU.

-The fact there are different combinations comes down to the fact the CPU doesn’t care about what kind of component is reading from, it only sees memory locations.
-So is up to game studios to choose (or come up with) a feasible layout to fit their game in.
+The existence of different combinations stems from the fact that the CPU doesn’t care about what kind of component it is reading from; it only sees memory locations.
+So, it is up to game studios to choose (or devise) a feasible layout to fit in their game.

 Image